Our patients can now manage their healthcare and access a range of services at the touch of a button thanks to the NHS App.

 How does it work?

 The system can only be accessed with patient NHS login details.
-As well as the appointment date and time, the letter also includes any pre-assessment instructions and essential reading, which includes leaflets and hospital information.
+As well as the appointment date and time, the digital information also includes any pre-assessment instructions and essential reading, which includes leaflets and hospital information.

 Please be aware that patients will receive a separate text with the digital link for each separate appointment therefore, if you receive care from multiple services, you may receive more than one text message.